• There are no suggestions because the search field is empty.

 Step 1: Pick an ideal client type

-The key to building a leads list that will convert to paying customers is to focus on one or two specific types of leads.
+The key to building a commercial cleaning leads list that will convert to paying customers is to focus on one or two specific types of leads.

 If you’re not already really clear on the type of clients you want to work with, your first task is to pick an ideal client type — also known as a niche.
 You may have more than one, but take note — “anyone willing to pay me” is not a niche!

-Why is it important to pick a type of client?
+Why is it important to pick a type of client for your commercial cleaning business?

-1. It allows you to narrow down which businesses in your area could be leads — otherwise, where would you even begin?
+1. It allows you to narrow down which businesses in your area could be commercial cleaning leads — otherwise, where would you even begin?

 2. It allows you to target them with specific marketing messages.
 If you have one generic message for all different types of clients, it won’t feel like you truly understand the challenges they each face on a daily basis.
 Referencing things that are unique to their business sets you apart from the competition.